“Never go to excess, but let moderation be your guide.” ― Marcus Tullius Cicero

 Peace and the Path to True Progress

-This site is designed to be a quick introduction to the Non-Aggression Principle, or NAP.
 Beginning on familiar territory, it maps a short but progressively challenging journey through the world of libertarian thought.
-For some who are new to the Non-Aggression Principle, the later stages of the journey may seem particularly difficult, packed with ideas and experiences that can feel very bizarre and foreign.
-For others, this tour will feel like a leisurely outing to familiar and friendly places.
+For those who are new to the Non-Aggression Principle, the later stages of the journey may feel particularly demanding, packed with ideas and experiences that can seem foreign or even bizarre.
+For others this tour will feel like a leisurely outing to familiar and friendly places.
 It is hoped that both the novice traveler and the experienced explorer will recommend this journey to others as an insightful and ultimately enjoyable trip.

 Listed below are some of the key topics, discoveries and landmarks to be explored on the Path of Peace and Liberty:

 • Knowing when to stop and change direction.

 • An introduction to the NAP and how it can guide one's travels.

 • Viewing the beauty of human cooperation, property and the harmonious order it provides.

 • The importance of boundaries and the benefits of negotiation.

 • The destructive force of the State.

 • Avoiding wrong turns.